Are these attack dogs? Will they be aggressive in my house?

 Can I rename the dog?

 Absolutely.
-A dog can learn its new name within two-three days if you use the name consistently.
+A dog can learn its new name within 2-3 days if you use the name consistently.
 Can’t decide what name fits best?
 You can change the dog’s name as many times as you like and they will begin to respond to the new name within 48 hours.
 It’s just like a human getting a nickname.
+For reference, about 50% of our K9 Owners choose to rename their dog.
+We are accustomed to this process.

 Does everyone on your team have past dog handling experience?